Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 My Santorini Transfer’s Half Day Tour is listed as approximately 4 hours, which fits many cruise schedules once you add tender and cable car time.

-This route covers a mix of caldera views, villages, and beach landscapes.
+This route covers a mix of caldera views, villages, and coastal scenery.
+Highlights include:

 - Firostefani for caldera panoramas

-- Pyrgos Village, the former capital, for a more traditional feel
+- Pyrgos Village, the former capital, for a traditional feel

 - Profitis Ilias Monastery, at the island’s highest point

-- Perissa Black Beach for the classic black-sand coastline
+- Perissa black-sand beach for the classic volcanic coastline

 - Megalochori Village for local character, chapels, and winery atmosphere